This recipe is called The Cheaters Cornbread for one simple reason – it uses a box mix.

 Breads are tricky to cook in the dutch oven.
 If you have a shorter oven, now is the time to use it.
 Also if you have a liner, we highly recommend using a dutch oven liner – it just makes cleanup so much easier – but to each their own.

-The box recipes generally will call for something like, 1 egg, a few tablespoons of oil and maybe some mix.
+- Preparation: The box recipes generally will call for something like, 1 egg, a few tablespoons of oil and maybe some mix.
 Prepare the mixture in a side bowl.
-If you prepare it inside the dutch oven you will end up a lot of thin burned lines instead of a fluffy bread.
+If you prepare it inside the dutch oven you will end up with a lot of thin burned crusts instead of a fluffy bread.